dotnet-websharper/docs/v4.1/fsharp/sitelets.md

 ### Router combinators

-* `/`: Parses or writes using two routers one after the other.
+* `/` (alias `Router.Combine`): Parses or writes using two routers one after the other.
 For example `rString / rInt` will have type `Router<string * int>`.
 This operator has overloads for any combination of generic and non-generic routers, as well as a string on either side to add a constant URL fragment.
 For example `r "article" / r "id" / rInt` can be shortened to `"article/id" / rInt`.
-* `+`: Parses or writes using the first router if successful, otherwise the second.
+* `+` (alias `Router.Add`): Parses or writes using the first router if successful, otherwise the second.
 * `Router.Sum`: Optimized version of combining a sequence of routers with `+`.
 Parses or writes with the first router in the sequence that can handle the path or value.
 * `Router.Map`: A bijection (or just surjection) between representations handled by routers.
 For example if you have a `type Person = { Name: string; Age: int }`, then you can define a router for it by mapping from a `Router<string * int>` like so
     ```fsharp